crock pot apple butter

 1

-Combine all ingredients in a Crock Pot.
+Add all ingredients to a Crock Pot and stir.

 • Putting the lid on the Crock Pot.